alan-turing-institute/empiarreader/README.md

 Reader for any [EMPIAR](https://www.ebi.ac.uk/empiar/) dataset, using [intake](https://intake.readthedocs.io/en/latest/).

-The EMPIAR entry number allows that dataset to be loaded as an EmpiarCatalog.
+`EMPIARreader` can be used within Python to lazily load an EMPIAR entry using their number onto an ML-friendly dataset format or locally download.
+The latter can also be done using the command line.

 ## Installation